 During transfusion, there are many methods followed for safe matching of the blood type.

-- The universal donor, O blood group, donates blood cells to the antibodies.
+- The universal donor, the O blood group, donates blood cells to the antibodies.

 - A and AB blood types are supplied with red blood cells by group A.